Nick-vdM/MazeSolver/README.md

 the profiler produces just the outputs of the commands instead of parsing out the useful information, it extracts the actual useful parts.

 As for the graph maker, it makes graphs.
+Note these graphs weren't actually used in the report, but just to get a quick idea of what's to come.